beaker-project/beaker-project.org/dev/proposals/handling-large-installations.rst

 See the `Beaker 0.12 Release Notes <../../docs/whats-new/#beaker-0-12>`__ for details.

 Beaker 0.13
 -----------

-Planned release date: late May/early June 2013
+Release date: 7th June, 2013

-The focus of Beaker 0.13 is :ref:`proposal-enhanced-user-groups`
+The focus of Beaker 0.13 was :ref:`proposal-enhanced-user-groups`

-This proposal has three key elements:
+The elements of the proposal implemented in this release included three key
+elements:

 * Administrators may delegate membership of specific groups to an LDAP server (to avoid maintaining membership data in two locations)